Mail Code: 94305-2160

 HUMBIO 2A.
 Genetics, Evolution, and Ecology.
 5 Units.

 Introduction to the principles of classical and modern genetics, evolutionary theory, and population biology.
 Topics: micro- and macro-evolution, population and molecular genetics, biodiversity, and ecology, emphasizing the genetics and ecology of the evolutionary process and applications to human populations.
-HUMBIO 2A and 2B must be taken concurrently.
+HUMBIO 2A and HUMBIO 2B are designed to be taken concurrently and exams for both sides may include material from joint module lectures.
+Concurrent enrollment is strongly encouraged and is necessary for majors in order to meet declaration deadlines.
+Please note Human Biology majors are required to take the Human Biology Core Courses for a letter grade.

 HUMBIO 2B.
 Culture, Evolution, and Society.
 5 Units.

 Introduction to the evolutionary study of human diversity.
 Hominid evolution, the origins of social complexity, social theory, and the emergence of the modern world system, emphasizing the concept of culture and its influence on human differences.
-HUMBIO 2A and 2B must be taken concurrently.
+HUMBIO 2B, with HUMBIO 3B and HUMBIO 4B, satisfies the Writing in the Major (WIM) requirement for students in Human Biology.
+HUMBIO 2A and HUMBIO 2B are designed to be taken concurrently and exams for both sides may include material from joint module lectures.
+Concurrent enrollment is strongly encouraged and is necessary for majors in order to meet declaration deadlines.
+Please note Human Biology majors are required to take the Human Biology Core Courses for a letter grade.

 HUMBIO 3A.
 Cell and Developmental Biology.
 5 Units.

 The principles of the biology of cells: principles of human developmental biology, biochemistry of energetics and metabolism, the nature of membranes and organelles, hormone action and signal transduction in normal and diseased states (diabetes, cancer, autoimmune diseases), drug discovery, immunology, and drug addiction.
-HUMBIO 3A and 3B must be taken concurrently.
-Prerequisite: college chemistry or completion of the HumBio chemistry lecture series during the fall quarter.
+HUMBIO 3A and HUMBIO 3B are designed to be taken concurrently and exams for both sides may include material from joint module lectures.
+Concurrent enrollment is strongly encouraged and is necessary for majors in order to meet declaration deadlines.
+Please note Human Biology majors are required to take the Human Biology Core Courses for a letter grade.
+Prerequisite: college chemistry or completion of the HumBio Core on-line chemistry lecture series during the fall quarter.

 HUMBIO 3B.
 Behavior, Health, and Development.
 5 Units.